saiyedduri/Scalable_webscraping_pipeline/README.md

 It includes functionality for:

-  - Scraping company profiles.

-  - Extracting and validating contact details (emails, websites, etc.).
+  -  Collecting contact deatils such as  contact details (emails, websites, etc.) of the businesses in the mentioned sector.

   - Cleaning and deduplicating company and email records.

 # Designed Features